kevinchs0808/kevinchs0808/README.md

  Projects | Description | Link
  --- | --- | ---
+ ⛽ VizOil | Data Analytics for Investment & Export Strategies in The Oil & Gas Industry | <a href="https://github.com/kevinchs0808/VizOil">🔗</a>
  🛡️ Insurance Claim Fraud Detection | To minimize the number of fraudulent insurance claims and maintain company’s reputation | <a href="https://github.com/kevinchs0808/DSA4263-Project">🔗</a>
  🎵 Song Recommendation System | To improve user satisfaction by providing personalized songs suggestion | <a href="https://github.com/kevinchs0808/dsa4212/tree/main/colab-filter/bipartite-graph">🔗</a>
  🕵️ KafkaInsight | Simulating A Real Time Monitoring System | <a href="https://github.com/kevinchs0808/KafkaInsight/tree/main">🔗</a>